mielikai/Imperium-Romanum/README.md

 - 119: Increase the time
 - 120: Romans use artillery?
 - 121-162: Romans move the troops or artillery.
 If an artillery is moved to a wall the unit is "TRAPPED" and the wall is destroyed.
 If a legion is moved to a wall then a third of the troops are killed.
 You can't stack "MORE THAN 2 LEGIONS".
 A move to a Roman land (line 133) and crossing a bridge (line 137) counts as a move (RR), which are limited by the number of streets build that turn +1 (line 148).
 There is a second limitation to the number of moves (SM) on line 121 where SM>5+RM/50 ends the troop movement phase.
 Essentially, at least five moves are allowed and the rest depends on the number of the number of soldiers (RM).
 Spring time reduces the number of available moves via SM to half (line 122)
 - 163-185: Roman artillery.
-If the Euclidean distance from the gun location to the target is smaller than 6+5*RND(1), i.e. [6,11], then one of the three aberration steps in the gun's accuracy algorithm is skipped.
-Thus, increasing the accuracy of the artillery fire in the y-direction
+If the Euclidean distance from the gun location to the target is smaller than 6+5*RND(1), i.e. [6,11], the first aberration step in the gun's accuracy algorithm is skipped ([-3,0] in the y-direction).
+The other random aberrations step is uniformly random [-2,2]x[-2,2]
-- 186-219: German loops over rows 2-17 selecting a random column on each row looking for a German troops.
-The loop repeats until a unit is found.
-The target search is columns first from the upper-left corner.
+- 186-219: German loops over rows 2-17 selecting a random column on each row looking for German troops to move.
+The loop repeats until troops are found.
+The target search is performed column first from the upper-left corner.
 The last found target is used.
-Preferring non-land and non-crater Roman targets
+Non-land and non-crater Roman targets are preferred.
+DOES LINE 217 MOVE TROOPS TO THE BRIDGE AND CHANGE GERMAN TROOPS INTO ROMANS?
 - 220-221: Has a German unit reached the first row?
 - 222-232: German artillery hits a random Roman target in the row range of [1+INT(AV), 10+INT(AV)], where AV=1 is the spring and AV=4 is the winter
 - 233-234: German artillery hits a Roman legion killing one third of them
 - 235-236: Clear screen and print "SPQR"
 - 237-259: Print the map
 - 260-271: Get a marching direction for the Roman troops
 - 272-275: Check that the marching troops don't go out of the map or to the water.
-Should the code allow Romands to go to the topmost row of the map?
+Romans can't go to the topmost row of the map
 - 276-279: Enter a valid map coordiate
 - 280: Unused call to a subroutine clearing the first five lines
 - 281-289: Enter the build coordinates